Joe Pesci

 Pesci won the Academy Award for Best Supporting Actor for his role as the gangster character Tommy DeVito in Goodfellas and received two other nominations in the same category for his portrayals of Joey LaMotta and Russell Bufalino in Raging Bull and The Irishman, respectively.
-He announced his retirement from acting in 1999, but has returned to act in 4 films since then.
+He retired from acting in 1999, but has periodically returned to act since then.

-He is also a musician who has recorded three studio albums, Little Joe Sure Can Sing!
+Pesci is also a musician who has recorded three studio albums: Little Joe Sure Can Sing!
 (1968), Vincent LaGuardia Gambini Sings Just for You (1998), and Pesci...
 Still Singing (2019).

 Early life

 Pesci was born on February 9, 1943, in Newark, New Jersey.
-His mother, Maria (Mesce) worked part time as a barber, and his father, Angelo Pesci was a forklift, truck driver for General Motors and a bartender.
+His mother, Mary (née Mesce), worked part time as a barber, and his father, Angelo Pesci, was a forklift truck driver for General Motors and a bartender.
 He is of Italian descent with family origins both in Turin and Aquilonia in the province of Avellino.
 Pesci was raised in Belleville, New Jersey, and graduated from Belleville High School.

 By the time Pesci was five years old he was appearing in plays in New York.
 At age 10 he was a regular on a television variety show called Startime Kids, which also featured Connie Francis.

-As a teenager, Pesci was friends with singers Frankie Valli (who is nine years his senior) and Tommy DeVito (who was 15 years his senior).
-In 1959 at age 16, he helped introduce them to singer and songwriter Bob Gaudio, which led to the formation of the band The Four Seasons.
-Pesci also grew up around numerous wiseguys.
+As an entertainer from Belleville, he was acquainted with guitarist Tommy DeVito of The Four Lovers, a novelty act from Belleville that included singer Frankie Valli; Pesci also knew keyboardist Bob Gaudio of The Royal Teens.
+Pesci introduced Gaudio to DeVito and Valli in 1958, which led to the formation of the band The Four Seasons.
+Pesci and DeVito remained friends for the rest of DeVito's life; when DeVito fell on hard times in the 1970s following his resignation from the Four Seasons, Pesci placed DeVito on his personal payroll, and arranged for him to make cameos in some of his films in the 1990s.

+Pesci was childhood friends with American Mafia figure Robert Bisaccia.

 Career

 Early career

 In the 1960s, Pesci began working as a barber, following in his mother's footsteps.
 At the same time, he tried to start a musical career, playing guitar with several bands, including Joey Dee and the Starliters who introduced the "Peppermint Twist" record, dance, and Peppermint Lounge in New York City.

 In 1968, he released his debut album Little Joe Sure Can Sing! (billed as Joe Ritchie), on which he sang covers of contemporary pop hits.

 Pesci later joined Frank Vincent as a comedy duo, performing as "Vincent and Pesci" from 1970 to 1976.
 Their act coupled Abbott and Costello-inspired double act antics with Don Rickles-style insult comedy, which proved popular with crowds.
-During this time, both men developed a strong professional and personal friendship with one another.
+During this time, the pair developed a strong professional and personal friendship.
 In 1975, they appeared in the Broadway show The New Vaudevillians, which only lasted one week.

 The first film Pesci starred in was the 1976 low-budget crime film The Death Collector alongside Frank Vincent.
 After the film Pesci returned to The Bronx and lived above Amici's Restaurant, where he was an employee.